Strumenta/sas-parser-samples/README.md

 Note that the SAS parser is a commercial product and it's required to build and run these examples.

+You can find a tutorial on [how to use the SAS Parser on Strumenta's website](https://tomassetti.me/how-to-use-the-sas-parser/).

 ## Strumenta Playground

 On the [Strumenta Playground](https://playground.strumenta.com/sas) you can see some code samples and their translation into an AST,